Frequently Asked Questions

 Yes.
 Peter is authorized to perform warranty service on Lyon & Healy and Salvi harps.
 Virginia Harp Center also offers a warranty regulation on the harps they sell directly, including the Camac harp.

 Depending on certain factors there may be a small fee charged to the harp owner for travel related expenses; inquire regarding your area.
+Peter is a founding and Certified Member of the Lyon & Healy/Salvi Harp Technicians Guild.

 How often should I have my harp regulated?